 In the previous episode, we focused on purchasing and securing IoT monitoring devices, implementing platforms and securing the data associated with them.
-This time, Rebecca Herold and Nathan Gibson join me as we explore the role and value of whole organization information security and privacy plans.
+This time, Rebecca Herold and Nathan Gibson join us as we explore the role and value of whole organization information security and privacy plans.
 Do you have them?
 Should you have them?
 And what do they look like?

 Rebecca Herold has over 25 years of IT, info sec, and privacy experience.
 She is the owner and CEO of The Privacy Professor, founded in 2004, and Privacy Security Brainiacs, founded in 2020.
 Rebecca hosts the radio/podcast show, "Data Security & Privacy with the Privacy Professor."
 She is an expert witness, entrepreneur and author who has received numerous awards and recognitions for her work throughout the course of her career.
 Rebecca has written 20 books to date, chapters in many books and hundreds of articles.
 Learn more about Rebecca.